 10.23.11. specification of the time at which the Card will be debited.

 11. The Merchant has no right to:

 11.1. charge an additional fee for the payment to be carried out by Card (except for cases, when it is set out in the legislation and aligned with Paysera and the Partner-Bank according to the rules of ICCO).
 If the additional fee is set out in the legislation, it has to be included into the amount of the Transaction and cannot be collected separately;

 11.2. set a minimum Transaction amount;

-11.3. accept the Card as payment with the aim to cover or refinance any other liability than indicated in this Supplement or in the Questionnaire;
+11.3. accept the Card as payment with the aim to cover or refinance any other goods or services or other liability than indicated in this Supplement or in the Questionnaire;

-11.4. issue cash for the Transaction or after canceling it;
+11.4. issue cash for the Transaction or after cancelling it;